theolivenbaum/resin/README.md

 You can opt out of indexing (analyzing) and storing of fields.

 ## Row-based compression
 With Resin's default storage engine you have the option of compressing your data with either QuickLZ or GZip.
-For unstructured data compression leaves a smaller footprint on disk and enables faster writes.
+For unstructured data this leaves a smaller footprint on disk and enables faster writes.

 Compression is row-based.